How Much Does It Cost To Lower A Car Or Truck?

 The cost of lowering a vehicle varies greatly and depends on the system used and whether or not it’s a DIY project, but the ballpark cost ranges between $100 and a few grand.

-Dropping a car or truck means lowering the vehicle’s suspension, usually between one to three inches, for performance or aesthetic reasons.
+Dropping a car or truck means lowering the vehicle’s suspension, typically between one to three inches, for performance or aesthetic reasons.

-There are at least a half-dozen ways to lower a vehicle, from replacing a few stock parts to installing an intricate hydraulic suspension.
-And because of various determining factors, the price range can vary greatly.
+There are at least a half-dozen ways to lower a vehicle, from replacing a few stock components to installing an elaborate hydraulic suspension.
+And because of various determining factors, the cost range can vary substantially.

-Determining the cost of what you will spend to lower a car or truck is more about what you can afford and your mechanical abilities.
+Determining the cost of what you will spend to lower a car or truck is more about what you can manage and your technical capabilities.

-In this simple guide, I will explain the processes and related costs in more detail.
+In this uncomplicated guide, I will explain the procedures and associated expenses in more detail.
 Let’s get to it.

 Table of ContentsShow